Samwakelam/12_EMPLOYEE_TRACKER_SLW/README.md

 You are asked for the name of your job role, be sure to either stick to sentence case or lower case or some views may show you the same job role as two different entries.

 You are asked to choose a department to associate the role to, and salary which is validated by a numerical input.

+##### Remove a Job role.
+You are asked which job role you wish to remove.
+Some departments may have the same job role, if this is the case, you are asked to select which department the role you are removing is from.

+if you wish to delete multiple you will need to run the programm again for each role.

 ### Open Employees:
 This is all things employee based.
 You can assign their job roles, view and delete as you desire.